BRIZINGR007/PyhtonServiceUtil/README.md

 ## Configuration

-Use an `.env` file to configure the library with the following keys:
+Configure the library using an `.env` file with the following keys:

 ```plaintext
 ENVIRONMENT=develop